 The information on homeschool participation provides insight into homeschool participation in the state.
 For example, around 1,200 students reported homeschooling in 2010, which increased to almost 1,700 prior to the pandemic.

 U.S. Census estimates indicate that around 4.4% of Rhode Island families homeschooled in the spring of 2020, increasing to 7.3% by the fall of 2020.
-Note that these percentages reflect family participation and are lower than the national averages of 5.4% and 11.1% during the same time.
-Student participation would be higher given that many families have more than one child, but overall participation is low in Rhode Island.
-Based on estimates for the 2022 and 2023 school years, the U.S. Census found that an average of 2.2% of all K-12 students in the state were homeschooled.
+These percentages are lower than the national averages of 5.4% and 11.1% during the same time.
+Based on U.S. Census data, our calculations indicate that about 2.86% of K-12 students in Rhode Island were homeschooled during the 2022-23 school year, and 5.32% during the 2023-24 school year.
+Due to survey changes, the data from 2020 reflects the percentage of households, while the data from following years reflects the percentage of students.

 Download Homeschool Hub State Data